fshowalter/franksmovielog.com-v1/content/pages/about.md

 The second time around, I prioritized quality over quantity.
 My writing got better, but my output suffered, slowing to one review a week, then one review every couple of weeks, then one review a month, then none for years.
 Writing a definitive review proved so daunting, I'd write and rewrite until I lost all perspective.

 This time, I’m going for a middle ground.
 Looking back on the first iteration, I got better the more I wrote, but I can’t crank out several hundred words of definitive analysis for every movie I watch.
 So I’m giving myself an out: a one or two paragraph impression _of that viewing_ is okay.
-I’m leaving the door open to re-visit the film later and add another review—building on the first, or rethinking my earlier ideas.
+I’m leaving the door open to re-visit the film later and add another review--building on the first, or rethinking my earlier ideas.

 But wait, there’s more.